 I am the program coordinator for the Anthropology and Drone Technology programs.
 I enjoy teaching and bringing my own unique and varied experience into the classroom.
 As an undergraduate, I work closely with the Ohlone Muwekma tribe in San Jose as an archaeologist.
 This experience showed how archaeology can play an active role in contemporary issues and led to a position on a forensic anthropology team investigating genocide in Guatemala.
 I learned how anthropology can contribute to societal reconciliation, and gather evidence for the eventual prosecution of former dictators.

 I firmly believe that learning is most effective when we are actively involved in the process.
 To this end, I am constantly seeking ways to create opportunities for students on-campus, in the wider San Francisco Bay Area, and internationally.
 I am currently an active member of the San Francisco Bay Area Cultural Landscape Research Group, partnering with Mid-Peninsula Open Space and Stanford University.
-In the summers I act as a project director of the Castles in Communities anthropological field program in Ireland.
+In the summers I act as a project director of the anthropological field program in Ireland.

 My research interests include California pre-history, colonialism, state violence, post-war reconciliation, and human rights.
 I continue to learn by taking courses and learning GIS, laser surveys, landscape analysis, and geophysical surveys.